teamprof/arduino-pico-solar-iot/README.md

 ---

 ## Installation
-#### 1. Soldering a wire between RP2040's GPIO27 and WizFi360's pin4 (MUST).
+#### 1. Soldering a wire between RP2040's GPIO27 and WizFi360's pin4.
+(MUST)
 #### 2. Connect all components shown in the "Actual hardware connection" section above (optional) (note: NO instruction on hardware is provided due to the potential risk of this high voltage application)
 #### 3. Download arduino-pico-solar-iot-main.zip from github and extract to Arduino's user project folder.
 #### 4. Install all Arduino lib shown in the "Prerequisites" - "Software" section above.
+(MUST)
 #### 5. Create/Setup an Azure IoT Hub on cloud (MUST)
 #### 6. Modify variables in "Credential.cpp" for your IoT Hub information.
+(MUST)
 #### 7. Connect RP2040's UART0 (GPIO0, GPIO1) to PC's serial port, launch a serial terminal (NOT Arduino's Serial Monitor).
 #### 8. Connect WizFi360 EVB Pico to PC with an USB cable, select the EVB's port.
 Compile and run in Arduino IDE.
 #### If everything goes smooth, log data should be shown on the serial terminal.
 Azure IoT Hub should receive WizFi360 data within couple minutes.
-#### If Azure IoT Hub does not recevie WizFi360 data, modify "BATTERY_REPORT_INTERVAL" value to 60 from 3600 in "github-pico-solar-iot.ino" line 30.
+#### If Azure IoT Hub does not recevie WizFi360 data, modify "BATTERY_REPORT_INTERVAL" value to 60 from 3600 on "github-pico-solar-iot.ino" line 30.
 Re-compile and upload again, Azure IoT Hub should receive WizFi360 data within couple minutes.